owntone/owntone-server/docs/artwork.md

 album).

-For playlists in your library, say /foo/bar.m3u, then for any http streams in the list, forked-daapd will look for /foo/bar.{jpg,png}.
+For playlists in your library, say /foo/bar.m3u, then for any http streams in the list, OwnTone will look for /foo/bar.{jpg,png}.

 You can use symlinks for the artwork files.

-forked-daapd caches artwork in a separate cache file.
-The default path is `/var/cache/forked-daapd/cache.db` and can be configured in the configuration file.
+OwnTone caches artwork in a separate cache file.
+The default path is `/var/cache/owntone/cache.db` and can be configured in the configuration file.
 The cache.db file can be deleted without losing the library and pairing informations.